Why Are You Still Running the Company on Spreadsheets?

 Spreadsheets Aren't Secured or Validated

 Web applications only allow access by employees while spreadsheets can be accessed by anyone.
 Confidential information should never be stored in spreadsheets for this reason.
 Anyone with a thumb drive can make off with your valuable company data without you even knowing it.
 The information held in a spreadsheet also isn't validated in any way.
-A web application will ensure that the data entered is correct and not duplicated, while spreadsheets have no form of data integrity checks.
+Custom .NET web development will ensure that the data entered is correct and not duplicated, while spreadsheets have no form of data integrity checks.

 Not only can a web application restrict access to employees, but it can also offer granular permissions.
 Different employees can have different levels of access based on seniority or position, and this ensures that employees are never privy to more information than they should have.